vectordotdev/vector/docs/usage/configuration/sinks/http.md

   # REQUIRED - General

   # The component type
-  type = "http" # one of: http
+  type = "http" # must be: http

   # A list of upstream source for more info.
   inputs = ["my-source-id"]

   # The encoding format used to serialize the events before flushing.
-  encoding = "ndjson" # one of: ndjson, text encoding = "ndjson" # one of: ndjson, text
+  encoding = "ndjson" # enum: ndjson, text encoding = "ndjson" # enum: ndjson, text

   # The full URI to make HTTP requests to.
 This should include the protocol and host, but can also include the port, path, and any other valid part of a URI.
   uri = "https://10.22.212.22:9000/endpoint"